-African Mahogany (scientific name: Khayaanthotheca, K. grandifoliola, K. ivorensis, K. senegalensis), has heartwood that can range from pale pink to deep red in color, occasionally with red-brown streaks.
+African mahogany (scientific name: Khayaanthotheca, K. grandifoliola, K. ivorensis, K. senegalensis) has heartwood that can range from pale pink to deep red, occasionally with red-brown streaks.
 Quarter cut/sawn wood may show ribbon-stripes.
-Its texture is medium to coarse, luster is good and grain is interlocked.
-The wood demonstrates the chatoyancy optical phenomenon, a typical of light refraction.
+Its texture is medium to coarse, its luster is good, and its grain is interlocked.
+The wood demonstrates the chatoyancy optical phenomenon, a type of light refraction.

-African Mahoganyis commonly found in west tropical Africa.
+African mahoganyis commonly found in western tropical Africa.
 It is moderately durable and has poor resistance to insect attack.